metaphysicser/metaphysicser/README.md

 🎒 I have been recommended to the School of Basic and Frontier, University of Electronic Science and Technology of China

-🏣 My current studying fields is Bioinformatics
+🏣 My current studying field is Bioinformatics

 ☎️ My Email is zpl010720@gmail.com, if you wanna contact with me